ging/fiware-pep-proxy/roadmap.md

 ## Short term

-The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product planned for **{{date}}**:
+The following list of features are planned to be addressed in the short term, and incorporated in the next release of the product:

-{{bullet list of features/tasks}} - this should be a simple list of features you plan to address in the given period.
-Try to be comprehensive as well as short in the description of each feature (**2 lines max**).

--   {{Feature 1}}

--   {{Feature n}}

-{{If the description of a given feature will need more elaboration, please add the following text after end of the description}}:

-"(see more detailed description below)" and then create a subsection below or, alternatively, refer to issues associated to implementation of the feature:
-"(see issueX, issueY, ...)" providing the link for each issue.

-### {{Feature n}}

-subsections providing more details of selected features if needed - this section would be needed if you plan to add further details as explained above (and not do it through references to issues)
+-   There are no new features planned for the next release.

 ## Medium term

-The following list of features are planned to be addressed in the medium term, typically within the subsequent release(s) generated in the next **9 months** after next planned release:
+The following list of features are planned to be addressed in the medium term, typically within the subsequent release(s) generated in the next 9 months after next planned release:

-{{Complete this section following the same structure as described for short term roadmap}}
+-		OpenID Connect: Keyrock GE will implement support to OpenID Connect for creating *id_tokens*.
+Wilma will support these tokens for validating users identity.

+-   Integration with Context Broker Service Path: to support a better integration of authorization mechanisms with Context Broker, requests will take into account the CB service path in HTTP headers.

 ## Long term